 New Jersey has PM2.5 Speciation samplers located in the Camden Spruce Street and Rutgers University air monitoring stations.
 The Rutgers University sampler operates on a three-day sampling schedule, while the Camden Spruce Street sampler operates on a six-day sampling schedule.
-The potassium concentration at the Rutgers and Camden monitors is evidence of smoke impact on New Jersey monitors.

-Figure 171 presents preliminary data obtained from June 2023.
+Figure 179 presents data obtained from June 2023.
 The data collected at the Camden and Rutgers monitors clearly show elevated levels of potassium in the air on June 29.
 Specifically, Camden recorded its highest potassium levels for the entire month on that day, suggesting the presence of smoke.
 No data was collected at either monitor on June 30.
 Higher PM2.5 concentrations were also observed within the Southern NJ-PA -DE-MD nonattainment area monitors on the same day.